AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 access it remotely.

 Optimizing data storage isn't very glamorous, but is an important part of high-performance computing.

-This page roughly has three parts:
+Here, we roughly consider:

 - What storage locations are available?
-- Where are they available (mounted) on Aalto computers?
-- How can you access them remotely?
+- How do you choose between them?

 .. admonition:: Generic instructions